grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 The `docs/reference` shortcode lets you specify different destinations for the same link that depend on where you publish the source file.

-Use this shortcode for links when you reuse content from one repository to more than one documentation set.

 You set all possible destinations in one part of the file, usually at end of the file, like a footer.

 For example, a page in versioned Grafana documentation is also mounted in the Grafana Cloud documentation.